GrigoreMihai/docs-gitbook-cmp/docs/README.md

 * View open or historical tickets and their statuses.
 * [Share tickets](tickets/ticket-sharing.md) with other team members.
 * Stay up to date on any [known issues](tickets/cloud-infrastructure-known-issues.md) across all clouds you use.

+## Contribute

+{% hint style="info" %}
+You can request changes to articles or report issues via our [public GitHub repository](https://github.com/doitintl/cmp-docs) by submitting a pull request or creating an issue.
+{% endhint %}